miphreal/safep/README.md

 # Welcome

-safep is the console program that allows to manage passwords via CLI.
+safep is a console program that allows to manage passwords via CLI.

 Crypto-part: *AES, Blowfish*